wouthankel/location-history-json-converter/README.md

-# Location History JSON Converter
+# Google Location History JSON Converter

 This Python script takes the JSON file of your location history which you can get via [Google Takeout](https://takeout.google.com/settings/takeout/custom/location_history)